dprgarner/cv/src/cv.md

 ### Coding

-- Contributed to various open source JavaScript projects
+- I've contributed to various open source JavaScript projects
-- Attended conferences and meetups on TypeScript, React, and GraphQL
+- I've attended conferences and meetups on TypeScript, React, and GraphQL
-- Experimented in personal projects with Svelte, GraphQL, Apollo, NumPy, and TensorFlow
+- I've experimented in personal projects with Svelte, GraphQL, Apollo, NumPy, and TensorFlow

 ### Other